-- X2Change[TM] sensors are identified by their orange locking sleeve matching AML-6's orange sensor port. - Older AML Xchange[TM] sensors with blue locking sleeves are not compatible with the AML-6 line of instruments. - CT X2Change[TM] should be installed in AML-6 port 1 due to the mechanical fit between the sensor and the cage.
-All other X2Change[TM] sensors can be installed in any of the 6 sensor ports. - A sensor riser may be required when installing a CT X2Change[TM] if other tall X2Change[TM] sensors are installed nearby.
+• X2Change[TM] sensors are identified by their orange locking sleeve matching AML-3 and AML-6's orange sensor ports.

+- Older AML Xchange[TM] sensors with blue locking sleeves are not compatible with the AML-3 and AML-6 line of instruments. - CT X2Change[TM] should be installed in port 1 on both the AML-3 and AML-6 due to the mechanical fit between the sensor and the cage.
+All other X2Change[TM] sensors can be installed in any of the remaining sensor ports. - A sensor riser (1.5" and 2.5" options available) may be required when installing a CT X2Change[TM] if other tall X2Change[TM] sensors are installed nearby.

-8.2 Seals and Plugs
+8.3 Seals and Plugs

-Before deployment, ensure that every empty X2Change[TM] sensor port is sealed with the X2Change[TM] Blanking Plug, the USB-C port is capped, and each MCBH is plugged with its dummy plug or cable.
-Contact AML Support to replace lost plugs or ca
+Before deployment, ensure that every empty X2Change[TM] sensor port is sealed with the X2Change[TM] Blanking Plug, and each MCBH is plugged with its dummy plug or cable.
+Contact AML Support to replace lost plugs or caps.